BLOOMINGTON — After a “superb journey” that lasted 37 years, Brad Barker is promoting his Honda dealership in Bloomington to the O’Brien Auto Team.

 At 1602 GE Road, Brad Barker Honda became established in 1982 on East Oakland Avenue as an offshoot of Barker Motor Co.
 Brad Barker’s father, Bill, and his uncle, Al, bought Barker Motor Co.
 From their father in 1956.
 In 1999, Bill and Al Barker sold Barker Motor Co.
 Dan Traeger and Tim Johnson saved the name to two longtime personnel, although no Barkers remained connected to the enterprise.

 “I suppose the long-variety plan changed into for my son, Matthew, to take over the shop to hold the legacy is going, but he’s most effective sixteen years antique, and realistically speaking, it’d be at the least seven years before he’s even equipped to do it.
-And it’s loads of stress on him to tell him this is something he has to do, and I didn’t want to attend until I am seventy-five years vintage to retire.”
+And it’s loads of stress on him to tell him this is something he has to do, and I didn’t want to attend until I am seventy-five years old to retire.”

 The Honda brand made selling the dealership plenty easier, he stated.